unyt-org/datex-tractor/README.md

 ## Issue Labels
 ---
-By design the bot updates the permalink of the issued todo upon every of it's runs
+Updates the permalink of the issued todo upon every of it's runs
 - Labels for the created issues are `placeholder`, `todo` and `disappeared-todo`
-  - The default `documentation` label is used for the `Todos` list issue
+  - The default `documentation` label is used for the `Todos` titled issue
-- Allows inverse checking of as "todo" labelled issues which didn't receive an update upon the current commit
+- Allows inverse checking of as `todo` labelled issues which didn't receive an update upon the current commit
-- Changing their label form "todo" to "disappeared-todo"
+- Changing their label form `todo` to `disappeared-todo`

 > [!CAUTION]
 > The labels are hard coded, their colors are not - renaming them prevents the bot from functioning correctly